For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 8. You might need to pay a deposit to rent clothes

-You might have noticed that some of the clothes and accessories available to rent from sites like COCOON, Selfridges and HURR are extremely valuable.
-For the highest-price items, you might be asked to pay a deposit when renting them.
+You might have noticed that some of the clothes and accessories available to rent from sites like HURR are extremely valuable.
+For the highest-priced items, you might be asked to pay a deposit when renting them.

 It should be fully refundable as long as you return the item in good condition, but it's important to factor it into the upfront cost of renting.